Skip to content

 Learn more about how we get there

 Minneapolis partners with community organizations and public agencies on studies, events and educational campaigns to promote walking as a safe, convenient, and pleasant way to travel around and enjoy the city.
-This strategy expands on existing partnerships and explores new collaborations.
+This strategy expands on existing partnerships and explores new collaborations such as As You Go MPLS.

 #WeWalkMpls social media campaign